rejuvenationinc/pi_wiki/README.md

 ## Running The Wiki

-The wiki can be ran on any server with relative ease.
-It can be started from the command line with the `gollum` command, however due to the customizations included in the fork, it's recommende you use a `config.ru` file and the `rackup` command.
+The wiki can run on any server with relative ease.
+It can be started from the command line with the `gollum` command, however due to the customizations included in the fork, it's recommended you use a `config.ru` file with the `rackup` command.

 **Note:** You can pass the `-p` flag to change the port rackup uses